 Mat and Equipment Practical Assessment Format

-After a few months each student will be allocated two case studies.
-These studies will be new to Pilates and will be chosen from two different backgrounds.
-One will be a dance or movement student with an injury or technique problem; the other will be a person who is unused to exercise.
-The student will teach ten classes to their study which will involve approximately fifteen hours of teaching.
+After a few months each student will be allocated one case study.
+These studies will be new to Pilates and will be chosen from different backgrounds.
+The student will teach ten classes to their study which will involve approximately 10 hours of teaching.
 A basic lesson plan will be presented at the start, and a detailed diary will kept during the duration of the study.
 During this case study all the equipment should be used, demonstrating safety issues, objectives, tactile and verbal cues, imageries and any necessary modifications.

-The student will be asked to outline a progression up to fifteen weeks to the level at which they have been trained in this course.
+The student will be asked to outline a progression up to 10 weeks to the level at which they have been trained in this course.

 Once again all criteria will be looked at during the course, practised and explained in detail.